sterinaldi/raven/README.md

 Non-parametric inference of the radial velocity distribution of stars in globular clusters.
 RaVeN relies on [FIGARO](https://github.com/sterinaldi/FIGARO) for the non-parametric inference, so please be sure that you have it installed and properly working (pip installation is sometimes faulty...).

+## Basic usage
-Basic usage: install RaVeN with `python setup.py install` (add `--user` if you don't have admin privileges on your machine).
+Install RaVeN with `python setup.py install` (add `--user` if you don't have admin privileges on your machine).
 The folder structure that RaVeN expects is the following:

 ```
 cluster